omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-For calls, we dispatch based on the type of call, so we deal with arithmetic expressions through a function for each operator, we deal with parentheses similar to how we handled them in the expression simplification, and we functions for differentiating other function calls.
+For calls, we dispatch based on the type of call, so we deal with arithmetic expressions through a function for each operator, we deal with parentheses similar to how we handled them in the expression simplification, and for differentiating other function calls.
 We have to handle primitive functions and user defined functions as two separate cases here as well.
-For user-defined functions we can analyse these, figure out their formal arguments, and apply the chain rule.
+For user-defined functions, we can analyse these, figure out their formal arguments, and apply the chain rule.
 For primitive functions, `formals` will give us an empty list, so that strategy will not work for those.
 So we handle them as a special case.
 I assume, here, that we have a list of names of the primitive functions.
 E.g. we could have

 ```r
 .built_in_functions <- c("sin", "cos", "exp")